iamvisshu/GPT-X/README.md

 * Choose you model.
 For example - ```openai-community/gpt2```
 * Obtain the HUGGINGFACE_API_KEY
 * Test it by hitting via postman or browser.
-* Hide api key using environment variables.
+* !!
+Important !! - Hide api key using environment variables.

 ---